Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Introduction

 \section{Introduction}

 The Standard Malay (ISO 639-3: \textsc{zsm}), or Bahasa Melayu, is the national language of Malaysia, Singapore, and Brunei.
 For Malaysia and Brunei, it is also the sole official language, while it is one of the four official languages of Singapore together with English, Mandarin Chinese, and Tamil.
-In Brunei, however, Brunei Malay (Bahasa Melayu Brunei; ISO 639-3: \textsc{kxd}) is more commonly used as the \textit{lingua franca} than the Standard Malay \citep{McLellan2016TheDarussalam}.
-Geographically, Singapore is located south of Peninsular Malaysia, connected by two short land bridges, the Johor–Singapore Causeway and the Malaysia–Singapore Second Link.
+In Brunei, however, Brunei Malay (Bahasa Melayu Brunei; ISO 639-3: \textsc{kxd}) is more commonly used as the \textit{lingua franca} than the Standard Malay \citep{McLellan2016TheDarussalam}. \chreplaced[comment=R1.1]{For consistency and brevity, specific language varieties will henceforth be referenced by their ISO 639-3 language code, i.e. \textsc{zsm} for Bahasa Melayu.}{} Geographically, Singapore is located south of Peninsular Malaysia, connected by two short land bridges, the Johor–Singapore Causeway and the Malaysia–Singapore Second Link.
 Although Malaysia and Singapore have a significant shared history as well as close cultural and linguistic ties to each other, each country has developed separate national identities and cultures.
 Moreover, both countries have distinct language policies.
 In Singapore, English is the \textit{lingua franca} and the official working language for government and business.
-Since 1987, Singapore has adopted a bilingual policy where English is offered as the ``first'' language and ``mother tongue'' as a ``second'' language in all Singapore schools \citep{Alfred1987Its1987}.
-Despite the dominance of English, proficiency in \textsc{zsm} is still relatively high at approximately \SI{90}{\percent} across all age groups within the Malay ethnic community in Singapore \citep{Mathews2020LanguageLanguage}.
-In Malaysia, Bahasa Melayu is widely used in education, governmental matters and industries along with frequent use of other languages such as English, Chinese, or Tamil among the bilingual or multilingual community.
-The importance and prevalence of Bahasa Melayu prevail as a national symbol of unity and identity.
-As such, intercultural variations in the acoustico-psychometric properties of the Bahasa Melayu translations may exist across the two populations.
+Since 1987, Singapore has adopted a bilingual policy where English is offered as the ``first'' language and ``mother tongue'' as a ``second'' language in all Singapore schools \citep{Alfred1987}.
+Despite the dominance of English, proficiency in \textsc{zsm} is still relatively high at approximately \SI{90}{\percent} across all age groups within the Malay ethnic community in Singapore \citep{Mathews2020}.
+In Malaysia, \textsc{zsm} is widely used in education, governmental matters and industries along with frequent use of other languages such as English, Chinese, or Tamil among the bilingual or multilingual community.
+The importance and prevalence of \textsc{zsm} prevail as a national symbol of unity and identity.
+As such, intercultural variations in the acoustico-psychometric properties of the \textsc{zsm} translations may exist across the two populations.